 For a moment, she was silent.
 The next thing I knew, her arms wrapped around me, and she held me close to her chest, to her broken heart, and sobbed.
 "Wolfie, I can't believe…Oh, I'm so sorry, my dearest Wolfram.
 My precious child."

 I felt so utterly helpless.
 So guilty that I didn't mourn with her.
-That I couldn't mourn with her, and that was the worst feeling in the world.

 All I could do was hug her back.

 The days only got worse from there.
 Mother spent most days in her chambers, and on those days, she barely even ate.
-She couldn't even find it in her to resume her duty as Demon Queen.
-So she sent my bastard Uncle Stoffel to be her stand-in until she found the strength to emerge from her room, and face the cruel world where her husband was killed so ruthlessly by those wretched humans.
+She couldn't even find it in herself to resume her duty as Demon Queen.
+So she sent my bastard Uncle Stoffel to be her stand-in until she found the strength to emerge from her room and face the cruel world where her husband was killed so ruthlessly by those wretched humans.

 She only left her room to attend my father's funeral in the Bielefeld lands.
-My brothers and I accompanied her - Gwendal and I sitting on one side of the carriage while Mother and Conrart sat on the opposite side.
+My brothers and I accompanied her - Gwendal and I sat on one side of the carriage while Mother and Conrart sat on the opposite side.
 Mother cried into the palms of her hands as Conrart rubbed her arm in a weak attempt to comfort her.

 My touch didn't do anything.
 Why would his?

-For the whole ride, I crossed my arms, and glared out the window, cursing the humans for causing my mother such agony, and ending my father's life.
+For the whole ride, I crossed my arms, and glared out the window, cursing the humans for causing my mother such agony and ending my father's life.

 Later on, when we arrived at Father's castle - that my Uncle Waltorana now took precedence over - he and my mother didn't even bother with formalities.
-They cried, and embraced one another as my brothers and I watched.
+They cried and embraced one another as my brothers and I watched.